The Infant Child of Prague, a Spiritual Remedy for Our Times

 “My Infant of Prague statue reminds me of how God intends all children to be: pure, joyful and innocent.
 I pray every day to the Infant that God will shower many graces and protect all children from what has, sadly, become a very anti-child world.”

 Throughout his public ministry Jesus elevated children, famously declaring, “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven” (Matthew 18:3-4).

-Many saints, such as St. Thérèse of Liseux, St. Francis of Assisi and St Anthony of Padua, had very strong devotions to the Divine Child.
+Many saints, such as St. Thérèse of Lisieux, St. Francis of Assisi and St. Anthony of Padua, had very strong devotions to the Divine Child.
 By following the example of these great saints, the faithful are offered a powerful spiritual remedy and a renewed hope that a genuine renewal of children’s rights and innocence in our age is possible.